gaultier/blog/image_size_reduction.md

 At least, that's my layman understanding.

-Fortunately there is an open-source command line tool that is very easy to use and works great: https://github.com/kornelski/pngquant .
+Fortunately there is an open-source [command line tool](https://github.com/kornelski/pngquant) that is very easy to use and works great.
 So go give them a star and come back!

 I simply ran the tool on all images to convert them in place in parallel: